Adam23713/raspberry-pi-fan-controller/README.md

 above `full_speed_temp`, it runs at the configured maximum duty cycle.
 Between those limits, the PID controller calculates the requested output.

+In manual mode, PID output is bypassed and the requested manual duty is applied directly.
+Temperature sampling and status reporting continue in both modes.

 When starting from rest, the fan briefly receives `kickstart_duty` before settling at the calculated speed.
 This helps fans that cannot start reliably at a low PWM duty cycle.